clcarter/portfolio/README.md

 saving in a few requests, small bits of data are saved in almost continuous calls to the server.

 The plsc folder is a website I designed for use by myself and my Political Science Group as a collaboration of notes and Stata commands.
-Though it was under- utilized, the project was a great learning tool for me as I worked with an XML document to provide formatting for the Sata Commands.
+Though it was under- utilized, the project was a great learning tool for me as I worked with an XML document to provide formatting for the Stata Commands.
 I used a lot of prebuilt code in this project to expidite its creation and I completed the site within one weekend.

 Most of my other work has been for BYU Chinese Flagship and I do not have the right to upload the code to those sites.
 However, here are the links to those sites.